sauresh4507-newbie/exam_room_management/README.md

 # Exam-Seating-Arrangement-System-Using-JSP-Servlet

-This web project build using Netbeans IDE.
-Frame Work use Java Servlet and Jsp.
-Database Mysql.
+This web project is built using NetBeans IDE.
+Framework uses Java Servlet and JSP.
+Database: MySQL.

-Installation instructions ==>
+## Installation Instructions

-1.	install netbeans.(NetBeans IDE 8.0.2) or other version
+1. Install NetBeans IDE (NetBeans IDE 8.0.2 or other version)
-2.	install mysql database password (apcl123456) that use in project (you can also change project password see point 13,14)
+2. Install MySQL database with password (apcl123456) that is used in the project (you can also change project password - see points 13,14)
-3.	mysql workbench
+3. Install MySQL Workbench

-Database Configure  ==>
+## Database Configuration

-4.	open mysql workbench
+4. Open MySQL Workbench
-5.	unzip the project folder(ESRS.zip)
+5. Unzip the project folder (ESRS.zip)
-6.	open btrs.sql from ESRS\DatabaseScript\esas.sql) location
+6. Open `esas.sql` from `ESRS\DatabaseScript\esas.sql` location
-7.	copy all file text and past it in mysql Workbance workspace and run it
+7. Copy all file text and paste it in MySQL Workbench workspace and run it
-8.	now esas database in available in database
+8. Now `esas` database is available in the database

-Project Configure  ==>
+## Project Configuration

-9.	open netbeans IDE
+9. Open NetBeans IDE
-10. GlassFish server by default add in netbeans, if not add GlassFish server
+10. GlassFish server is added by default in NetBeans, if not add GlassFish server
-11. Open project in netbeans from (ESRS\Project) location
+11. Open project in NetBeans from `ESRS\Project` location
-12.	for change database password, host or anything
+12. To change database password, host or anything:
-13.	open Connect Class from com package
+13. Open Connect Class from `com` package
-14.	now change batabase configure what you want
+14. Now change database configuration as you want
-15.	run project.
+15. Run project

-Porject Login  ==>
+## Project Login

-16.	username = admin
+**Username:** admin
-	password = test
+**Password:** test

+## Features

+- Student management
+- Room and seat allocation
+- Floor and block management
+- Employee management
+- Exam seating arrangement system